mpi-astronomy/euclid-de-hackday2024/docs/content/overview.md

 active: true
 title: Overview
 ---
-The workshop will focus on the early Euclid Data Release and how to hack it.
-This event will be a one-day workshop and unconference, where we will discuss and learn from each other about the finer details of the Euclid mission data and use them in various contexts.
+MPIA will host a Hack Day focused on the early Euclid Data Release on June 12 or 13th.
+This event will be a one-day workshop, where we will discuss and learn from each other about data access, formats as well as the finer details of the Euclid mission data.
+Expert on the data will be present to answer questions.
 We hope this workshop could lead to some new collaborations or initial joint studies.
-We want to dedicate a significant amount of time to unconference sessions and informal discussions.
+We plan to dedicate a significant amount of time to work sessions and informal discussions.

+To register your expression of interest, please fill out this <a href="https://docs.google.com/forms/d/e/1FAIpQLSddXALImT-cDW9bMGpBmPVprFqkUzgJnIvhwyQ6WPW7OdWrbQ/viewform?usp=sf_link">FORM</a> by April 12, 2024.